teknql/statik/Readme.md

 ### Installing Graal From Scratch

-Download the appropriate release of Graal for you VM from [the releases page](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-20.2.0).
+Download the appropriate release of Graal for your VM from [the releases page](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-20.2.0).

 ```sh
 # Untar it